Rigged Configurations and Kashiwara Operators: Rigged conf igurations and the Kashiwara operators

-Suppose that all $\tilde{f}_i$ which appear in the above diagram are defined.
-The top face and the bottom face commute by Proposition \ref{prop:RC_decomp}.
-The left face commutes by Theorem \ref{th:core1}.
-The right face commutes by definition of $\mathrm{lh}$ on tensor products of crystals.
+Suppose that all $\widetilde{f}_i$ which appear in the above diagram are def\/ined.
+The top face and the bottom face commute by Proposition~\ref{prop:RC_decomp}.
+The left face commutes by Proposition~\ref{th:core1}.
+The right face commutes by def\/inition of $\mathrm{lh}$ on tensor products of crystals.
 The back face commutes by the assumption.
 Finally the map $\mathrm{lh}$ is injective if we consider the weight of the element of $B^{1,1}$ subtracted by the operation.
 Hence the front face commutes.
-This proves the commutativity of $\Phi$ and $\tilde{f}_i$ when both $\tilde{f}_i$ before or after $\delta$ (or $\mathrm{lh}$) are defined.
-On the other hand we know from Theorem \ref{th:core2} that $\Phi$ and $\tilde{f}_i$ also commute even if one of $\tilde{f}_i$ before or after $\delta$ (or $\mathrm{lh}$) is undefined.
-By exclusion we have the commutativity for the case when both $\tilde{f}_i$ before or after $\delta$ (or $\mathrm{lh}$) are undefined.
+This proves the commutativity of~$\Phi$ and $\widetilde{f}_i$ when both $\widetilde{f}_i$ before or after~$\delta$ (or $\mathrm{lh}$) are def\/ined.
+On the other hand we know from Proposition~\ref{th:core2} that~$\Phi$ and $\widetilde{f}_i$ also commute even if one of $\widetilde{f}_i$ before or after~$\delta$ (or $\mathrm{lh}$) is undef\/ined.
+By exclusion we have the commutativity for the case when both $\widetilde{f}_i$ before and after~$\delta$ (or $\mathrm{lh}$) are undef\/ined.

 Let us consider the the case $B=B^{r,1}\otimes\bar{B}$ with $r>1$.
 Let $B'=B^{1,1}\otimes B^{r-1,1}\otimes\bar{B}$.
-Consider the following diagram.
+Consider the following diagram:

-The top face and the bottom face commute by Proposition \ref{prop:RC_decomp}.
-The left face commutes by Proposition \ref{prop:lb_commute}.
-The right face commutes by definition of $\mathrm{lb}$ on tensor products of crystals.
+\looseness=1 The top face and the bottom face commute by Proposition~\ref{prop:RC_decomp}.
+The left face commutes by Proposition~\ref{prop:lb_commute}.
+The right face commutes by def\/inition of $\mathrm{lb}$ on tensor products of crystals.
 The back face commutes by the assumption.
 Since $\mathrm{lb}$ is injective, the front face commutes.

 Finally let us consider the the case $B=B^{r,s}\otimes\bar{B}$ with $s>1$.
 Let $B'=B^{r,1}\otimes B^{r,s-1}\otimes\bar{B}$.
-Consider the following diagram.
+Consider the following diagram:

-The top face and the bottom face commute by Proposition \ref{prop:RC_decomp}.
-The left face commutes by Proposition \ref{prop:ls_commute}.
-The right face commutes by the definition of $\mathrm{ls}$ on tensor products of crystals.
+The top face and the bottom face commute by Proposition~\ref{prop:RC_decomp}.
+The left face commutes by Proposition~\ref{prop:ls_commute}.
+The right face commutes by the def\/inition of $\mathrm{ls}$ on tensor products of crystals.
 The back face commutes by the assumption.
 Since $\mathrm{ls}$ is injective, the front face commutes.
-This completes the proof of Theorem \ref{th:main}. \end{proof}
+This completes the proof of Theorem~\ref{th:main}. \end{proof}